Indooroopilly State High School: Curriculum

 Like all other state high schools in Queensland, ISHS adheres to Australian curriculum standards set by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
 Senior high school students may graduate with a Queensland Certificate of Education or an International Baccalaureate Diploma.
 Various VET courses are also offered.

-ISHS also offers some Programs of Excellence which are not available under the normal curriculum, including Spanish Immersion, Chinese Acceleration and Maths and Engineering Acceleration.
+ISHS also offers some Programs of Excellence which are not available under the normal curriculum, including Spanish Immersion, Chinese Acceleration, and Maths and Engineering Acceleration.

 Culture

 Cultural practice is promoted by the school as a central part of the learning environment.
 The school has many celebrations and festivals throughout the school year, which include art exhibitions, concerts, dance productions, drama productions and a musical.
 One significant festival that is held every year is United Nations Day, where ISHS encourages its student body to celebrate their cultural or ethnic background, be it through the wearing of traditional national clothing or on stage performances.
+The celebrations are initiated with an opening ceremony, during which the Parade of Nations takes place.
+The parade consists of flag bearers and traditional dress costumes.
 International food stalls also play a large part in these UN day celebrations.
 Overall, ISHS has a multicultural community with approximately 43% of the school's population being international students.
 Some special Assemblies are held at the MPH and all students and teachers must attend.
 Some include NAIDOC, ANZAC Day, Remembrance Day and most notably Mrs O'Reilley's farewell assembly as she retired after being principal for 20 years.

-School Values

-ISHS has four main school values, these values are enforced by the school and try to promote a safe and welcoming learning environment.
+Student clubs are prevalent, such as Indooroopilly Voices (the choir), SRC (Student Representative Council) and Writers' Society.